Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Asymptotically de Sitter spaces: generalized static model

 \subsection{A class of semilinear equations}

 Let us fix $m>0$ and $\eps_0>0$ as above for statements about semilinear equations involving the Klein-Gordon operator; for equations involving the wave operator only, let $-\eps_0$ be equal to the largest imaginary part of all non-zero resonances of $\Box_g$.
+In Theorem~\ref{ThmDSQu} and further in the subsequent sections bundles like $\Tb^*\Omega$ refer to $\Tb^*_\Omega M$; the boundaries $H_j$ of $\Omega$ are regarded as artificial, and do not affect the cotangent bundle or the corresponding vector fields.